A roadmap to prosperity

 The increased demand created by The Minnesota-Powered Plan will increase wages, drive down living expenses

 , improve Minnesotans' health, clean up our environment, provide access to clean power, and rejuvenate Main Streets as it creates thousands of new local small businesses.
+Tens of thousands of good-paying union jobs will be created, not only be in the residential clean energy sector, but in large-scale commercial generation as businesses and utilities make the switch to clean energy.
 The Minnesota-Powered Plan is a win-win, growing the private economy and helping to usher in a new era of statewide prosperity as we take charge of our own energy.
 To learn how, read on.

-Press the plus sign near each section to open it and see the details.
+Press the plus sign or category heading of each section to open it and see the details.

 A giant opportunity for Minnesotans